Nashville, Tennessee Population 2019

-Nashville is the capital of Tennessee and known for its music industries, earning it the nickname Music City, and it is also known for several colleges and universities.
+Nashville is the capital of the state of Tennessee and known for its music industries, earning it the nickname Music City, and it is also known for several colleges and universities.
 Nashville has a consolidated city-county government with 6 municipalities.
-At the 2010 census, the population of the city, not including semi-independent municipalities, was 601,000.
-As a whole, with all municipalities, Nashville had a population of 626,600.
+In the 2010 census, the population of the city, not including semi-independent municipalities, was 601,000.
+Counting all municipalities, Nashville had a population of 626,600.
 The estimated population of Nashville in 2016 is 659,042.

 The Nashville metropolitan statistical area is estimated to have 1.75 million people, up from 1.59 million in 2010.
 In 2016, the population of the city proper is estimated at 659,042 -- not including semi-independent municipalities.